Sefer Yetzirah: Creation

 To harmonize the Genesis creation narrative, which is a creatio ex nihilo, with the doctrine of the primordial elements, the Sefer Yetzirah assumes a double creation, one ideal and the other real.

 Their name is possibly derived from the fact that as numbers express only the relations of two objects to each other, so the ten sefirot are only abstractions and not realities.
 Again, as the numbers from two to ten are derived from the number one, so the ten Sefirot are derived from one "their end is fixed in their beginning, as the flame is bound to the coal" (i.
 7).
 Hence the Sefirot must not be conceived as emanations in the ordinary sense of the word, but rather as modifications of the will of God, which first changes to air, then becomes water, and finally fire, the last being no further removed from God than the first.
-The Sefer Yetzirah shows how the sephirot are a creation of God and the will of God in its varied manifestations.
+The Sefer Yetzirah shows how the sefirot are a creation of God and the will of God in its varied manifestations.

 Besides these abstract ten sefirot, which are conceived only ideally, the twenty-two letters of the alphabet produced the material world, for they are real, and are the formative powers of all existence and development.
 By means of these elements the actual creation of the world took place, and the ten sefirot, which before this had only an ideal existence, became realities.
 This is, then, a modified form of the Talmudic doctrine that God created heaven and earth by means of letters (Berakhot 58a).
 The explanation on this point is obscure since the relation of the twenty-two letters to the ten sefirot is not clearly defined.

 The first sentence of the book reads: "Thirty-two paths, marvels of wisdom, hath God engraved...," these paths being then explained as the ten sefirot and the twenty-two letters.
 While the sefirot are expressly designated as "abstracts", it is said of the letters: "Twenty-two letters: God drew them, hewed them, combined them, weighed them, interchanged them, and through them produced the whole creation and everything that is destined to come into being" (ii.
 2).

 The letters are neither independent substances nor yet as mere forms.
 They seem to be the connecting-link between essence and form.
 They are designated as the instruments by which the real world, which consists of essence and form, was produced from the sefirot, which are merely formless essences.